stbowers/Alcubierre/README.md

 ## Building
 Use cmake to generate build files for your individual system.
 Works with Linux, macOS, and Windows

+The game looks for an assets directory in the working path to load textures frome, so either run the executable from the root of this repo, or copy the assets folder to wherever the game is running from.
+If any assets aren't found you'll probably get a cryptic zlib error and segfault, since proper error handling wasn't implemented due to time constraints.

 Linux:
 ```
 > mkdir bin